mhberro/jordan_site/content/authors/admin/_index.md

 - Visitors
 ---

-Mo Berro is a professor of artificial intelligence at the Stanford AI Lab.
+Jordan Davis is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 ![reviews](../../img/certifacates.jpg)